 Omega-3 Fish Oils:

-Omega-3 polyunsaturated fatty acids (PUFA) from fish oil possess potent immunomodulatory activities, especially the eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) found in Enflamen.
-EPA and DHA influence production of beneficial eicosanoids that modulate inflammatory responses but are also believed to act upon gene expression and intracellular signaling pathways to promote normal immune responses.
+Omega-3 polyunsaturated fatty acids (PUFA) from fish oil possess potent immunomodulatory activities.
+The eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) found in Enflamen influence production of beneficial eicosanoids that modulate inflammatory responses but are also believed to act upon gene expression and intracellular signaling pathways to promote normal immune responses.